 Educated through the Public School System in Elmhurst, IL and graduate from The University of Wisconsin in Madison, I understand the gap that can form between teachers and students first hand.
 Combining a relational teaching style, and a strong value of education, I believe that the unique needs of every student deserve consideration and that it is the role of the tutor to find the perfect way to teach.
 It is my personal wish that if a student has a special need, I can fulfill it through flexibility, kindness, and optimistic determination.

-University of Wisconsin-Madison - Bachelors, Honors English Literature and Mathematics Minor
+Undergraduate Degree: University of Wisconsin-Madison - Bachelors, Honors English Literature and Mathematics Minor

 CLEP College Composition

 Elementary School Math

 Elementary School Writing

 High School Business